Fire Pit Liability Story One: Exploding Propane Fire Pit

 While on vacation at a beach resort, a couple’s young son decides to go for a walk on the beach around 9:00 at night.
 As he is walking out to the beach across the sand he steps into an area of burning hot sand giving him 2nd-degree burns on both feet.

 He screams and cries in pain.
 His parents take him to a local hospital.
-Vacation is over!
+The vacation is over!

 It turns out that the hotel had placed an elevated above-ground wood-burning metal fire pit out on the beach for the entertainment of its residents that evening.
 However, shortly before this boy ventured out to the beach, the hotel staff had removed the fire pit but failed to block off the immediate area below and around the place where the fire pit sat, thereby leaving a foot-burning hazard for any unsuspecting barefoot evening beach stroller.
 Stupid!